kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 \(2\) *Financial responsibility.* An applicant must provide the information required by part 3 of appendix A of part 440 for the FAA to conduct a maximum probable loss analysis.

-\(3\) *Human space flight.* An applicant proposing launch or reentry with flight crew or a space flight participant on board a reusable suborbital rocket must demonstrate compliance with §[[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§460.5]], 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.
+\(3\) *Human space flight.* An applicant proposing launch or reentry with flight crew or a space flight participant on board a reusable suborbital rocket must demonstrate compliance with [[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§§460.5]], 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.

 \(c\) *Use of a safety approval.* If an applicant proposes to use any reusable suborbital rocket, safety system, process, service, or personnel for which the FAA has issued a safety approval under part 414 of this subchapter, the FAA will not reevaluate that safety element to the extent its use is within its approved envelope.
 As part of the application process, the FAA will evaluate the integration of that safety element into vehicle systems or operations.